Kids Corner

 Have you ever heard someone say “Don’t be a doubting Thomas”?
 A “doubting Thomas” is a name used to describe someone who refuses to believe something without direct personal experience.
 People started using “doubting Thomas” after the very first Easter.

-Click External link opens in new tab or windowhere to download our Doubting Thomas activity.
+Click here to download our Doubting Thomas activity.

 Easter Egg Colouring